Tag: Organic Chemistry

 Conditions for protection and deprotection of the Alloc protecting group (allyloxycarbonyl)

-👀 In the 3D structure, you see that the allyl group is not planar with the carbonyl!
+👀 BTW, notice how in the 3D model, the allyl group is not planar with the carbonyl!

 What is the Alloc Protecting Group?